-The questions touch several critically important aspects of any positioning system and even more of those for indoor positioning system:
+The questions touch on several critically important aspects of any positioning system and even more of those for indoor positioning systems:

-Greenwich meridian or GPS/GLONASS coordinates are not really relevant when we talk about indoor positioning system (IPS), because your premises are indoor.
-The premises or the IPS can be anywhere – in Nairobi, underground in Canada, or on Mars – and if the IPS doesn’t have a link to external coordinate system (a sort of georeferencing), the system cannot calculate which part of the world it is even in theory.
+Greenwich meridian or GPS/GLONASS coordinates are irrelevant when discussing indoor positioning systems (IPS) because your premises are indoors.
+The premises or the IPS can be anywhere – in Nairobi, underground in Canada, or on Mars – and if the IPS doesn’t have a link to an external coordinate system (a sort of geo-referencing), the system cannot calculate which part of the world it is even in theory.
 It can be anywhere.

-Imagine, you are in a closed room without windows.
-Your robot is precisely driving indoor using, for example, Marvelmind Indoor Positioning System.
-But you have no way to measure which part of Earth you and your robot are – the windows are closed.
-Maybe, while you were driving inside, the aliens stole you from the Earth and transferred to Alpha Centaurus.
-If you haven’t experienced acceleration, you can’t say whether you stayed or moved or is being moving at that moment and with what speed.
+Imagine you are in a closed room without windows.
+Your robot is precisely driving indoors using, for example, Marvelmind Indoor Positioning System.
+But you cannot measure which part of Earth you and your robot are in – the windows are closed.
+While you were driving inside, the aliens stole you from the Earth and transferred you to Alpha Centaurus.
+If you haven’t experienced acceleration, you can’t say whether you stayed or moved or are being moved at that moment and with what speed.

 Something similar is already happening to us in real life – not in a hypothetical case with aliens – but in real life and every second.
-We believe we measure our very accurate coordinates against the Earth, but the Earth is flying several km/s in space against the Sun and it is flying with several tens of km/s against the center of the galaxy, etc. What are my coordinates?
+We believe we measure our very accurate coordinates against the Earth.
+At the same time, the Earth is flying several km/s in space against the Sun, and our solar system is flying with several tens of km/s against the center of the galaxy, etc. What are my coordinates?
 Against what?

 Thus, we establish that coordinates are always relative.

-What is Marvelmind indoor positioning system uses as a relative point?
+What does the Marvelmind indoor positioning system use as a relative point?

-Our system is designed, first of all, to guide an autonomous robot from point A to point B. Of course, absolutely the same applicable for autonomous drones, forklifts or even people tracking.
-All these case are the same for this discussion.
-But the sake of simplicity let’s discuss autonomous robots.
+Our system is designed, first of all, to guide an autonomous robot from point A to point B. Of course, the same applies to autonomous drones, forklifts, or even people tracking.
+All these cases are the same for this discussion.
+But for the sake of simplicity, let’s discuss autonomous robots.

 With this approach in mind (driving from point A to point B), it does not matter what the absolute distance between point A and point B measured in meters is.
-Even when we say “absolute distance” – it is not really absolute.
-It is a distance related to some arbitrary chosen distance unit – meter.
-It could be in meters, it could be lengths of the robot, it could be in some units of our indoor positioning system.
+Even when we say “absolute distance,” – it is not absolute.
+It is a distance related to some arbitrarily chosen distance unit – a meter.
+It could be in meters; it could be the lengths of the robot; it could be in some units of our indoor positioning system.

-For precise autonomous drive or for precise indoor positioning it is important that the system can very precisely and very accurately measure coordinates of mobile beacons.
+For precise autonomous drive or precise indoor positioning, it is crucial that the system can very precisely and very accurately measure the coordinates of mobile beacons.
 Coordinates in the coordinate system of stationary beacons.
 Not in meters.
-Not in some GPS coordinates, but in the internal coordinate system of the stationary beacons.
-Because we know the coordinate of the point A in internal coordinates, coordinates of the point B in internal coordinates, and the robot’s current location in internal coordinates.
-So, internal distances, coordinates and dimensions matter – not some “external meters” or external coordinates.
+Not in some GPS coordinates but in the internal coordinate system of the stationary beacons.
+Because we know the coordinate of point A in internal coordinates, the coordinates of point B in internal coordinates, and the robot’s current location in internal coordinates.
+So, internal distances, coordinates, and dimensions matter – not some “external meters” or external coordinates.

-Here how it works in practice on an example of a mobile robot:
+Here is how it works in practice on an example of a mobile robot:

-When you already have an indoor positioning system up and running, your robot is ready to drive, because the robot has coordinates of the point A, the point B and its own current coordinates.
+When you already have an indoor positioning system up and running, your robot is ready to drive because the robot has coordinates of point A, point B, and its current coordinates.
 The robot’s autopilot will compare the expected location (the next desired waypoint) with the robot’s current location and drive the robot accordingly.

-What is important, the robot doesn’t really need to know the distance in meters.
-Everything is measured in some internal units – inside the coordinate system that is inside the indoor positioning system.
+What is essential, the robot doesn’t need to know the distance in meters.
+Everything is measured in some internal units – inside the coordinate system inside the indoor positioning system.
 Not in meters.

-Therefore, it is very important to clearly distinguish between relative distance and absolute distance.
-It is very important to understand that “absolute” distance is not absolute either – it is relative distance measured in something else – platinum meters or revolution of the wheels, etc.
+Therefore, it is important to distinguish between relative and absolute distance clearly.
+It is essential to understand that “absolute” space is not absolute either – it is the relative distance measured in something else – platinum meters, the revolution of the wheels, etc.

 Summary and key points:

-Remember, Marvelmind Indoor Positioning System is, first of all, designed to drive a robot from point A to point B. In order to be very accurate in doing that, we need to have as little dispersion of the measurements of the location of point A, point B and the robot’s current location as possible.Option 1 has higher dispersion, but lower average shift against (0,0) coordinates.
-Whereas, Option is relatively more accurate, but has higher absolute shift against the (0,0) point.
+Remember, the Marvelmind Indoor Positioning System is, first of all, designed to drive a robot from point A to point B. To be very accurate in doing that, we need to have as little dispersion of the measurements of the location of point A, point B, and the robot’s current location as possible.Option 1 has higher distribution but a lower average shift against (0,0) coordinates.
+Whereas, Option 2 is relatively more accurate but has a bigger absolute change against the (0,0) point.

-Once again, an absolute shift from an expected point measured in meters or some other measurement units outside of our own coordinate system doesn’t really matter.
-We must make very precise measurements inside the system: for the point A, point B and the robot’s current location.
-Then, we will be able to drive from point A to B very accurately and return back very accurately and it doesn’t really matter whether it takes us 10.000m or 10.200m to drive from A to B. Therefore, when we drive, we simply bring the robot to the point A and the Option 2 measures it very accurately.
-Then, we move the robot to a point B. It can be shifted against some external coordinate system, against and external grid – it doesn’t matter.
-After we moved the robot, we once again record the measured location of the point B in our indoor positioning system.
-And now we want to drive back to the original point A as precisely as possible.
-The correct choice would be the Option 2, because it relatively more accurate and it doesn’t matter that it is shifted in the external coordinate system.
+Once again, an absolute shift from an expected point measured in meters or some other measurement units outside of our coordinate system doesn’t matter.
+We must make exact measurements inside the system: for point A, point B, and the robot’s current location.
+Then, we will be able to drive from point A to B very accurately and return very accurately, and it doesn’t matter whether it takes us 10.000m or 10.200m to go from A to B. Therefore, when we drive, we bring the robot to point A and measure its position very accurately.
+Then, we move the robot to point B. It can be shifted against some external coordinate system, against an external grid – it doesn’t matter.
+After we moved the robot, we again recorded the measured location of point B in our indoor positioning system.
+And now, we want to drive back to the original point A as precisely as possible.
+The correct choice would be Option 2 because it is relatively more accurate, and it doesn’t matter that it is shifted in the external coordinate system.

-Therefore, if you want to use very Marvelmind RTLS for autonomous driving or flying, we are very good.
-If you want to use us as an alternative to a laser distance meter – only with calibration and with clear understanding of the limitations (air temperature, first of all).
+Therefore, we are perfect if you want to use Marvelmind RTLS for autonomous driving or flying.
+If you’re going to use us as an alternative to a laser distance meter – only with calibration and a clear understanding of the limitations (air temperature, first of all).